suhailna/Udacity_DS_Nanodegree_Project/README.md

 * Technical Overview
 * Requirements

+# Project Overview:

+In this project, we are provided with demographic data of customers of a mail-order company in Germany and demographic data of general population of Germany.
+Using this data, we are required to identify new customers for the company.

+We approach this project in 2 phases:

+* Use Unsupervised Learning to perform customer segmentation and identify clusters/segments from general population who best match mail-order company's customer base.
+* Use Supervised Learning to identify targets for marketing campaign of the mail-order company who could possibly become their customers.

+Goal of this project is to predict individuals who are most likely to become customers for a mail-order sales company in Germany.

 ### Data Description:
 The data has been provided by Udacity and Arvato Financial Solutions.
 The dataset contains 4 data files and 2 description files.
 The description files have information about the features and their explanation.
 The 4 data files include: